Satyajit Ray: Literary works

-Ray created two popular fictional characters in Bengali children's literature— Pradosh Chandra Mitter (Mitra) alias Feluda, a sleuth, and Professor Shonku, a scientist.
-The Feluda stories are narrated by Tapesh Ranjan Mitra aka Topshe, his teenage cousin, something of a Watson to Feluda's Holmes.
-The science fiction stories of Shonku are presented as a diary discovered after the scientist had mysteriously disappeared.
+Ray created two popular fictional characters in Bengali children's literature—Pradosh Chandra Mitter (Mitra), alias Feluda, a sleuth, and Professor Shonku, a scientist.
+The Feluda stories are narrated by Tapesh Ranjan Mitra, aka Topshe, his teenage cousin, something of a Watson to Feluda's Holmes.
+The science fiction stories of Shonku are presented as a diary discovered after the scientist mysteriously disappeared.

 Ray also wrote a collection of nonsense verse named Today Bandha Ghorar Dim, which includes a translation of Lewis Carroll's "Jabberwocky".
 He wrote a collection of humorous stories of Mullah Nasiruddin in Bengali.

-His short stories were published as collections of 12 stories, in which the overall title played with the word twelve (for example Aker pitthe dui, or literally "Two on top of one").
+His short stories were published as collections of 12 stories, in which the overall title played with the word twelve (for example, Aker pitthe dui, literally "Two on top of one").
 Ray's interest in puzzles and puns is reflected in his stories.
-Ray's short stories give full rein to his interest in the macabre, in suspense and other aspects that he avoided in film, making for an interesting psychological study.
+Ray's short stories give full rein to his interest in the macabre, suspense, and other aspects that he avoided in film, making for an interesting psychological study.
 Most of his writings have been translated into English.
 Most of his screenplays have been published in Bengali in the literary journal Eksan.
 Ray wrote an autobiography about his childhood years, Jakhan Choto Chilam (1982), translated to English as Childhood Days: A Memoir by his wife Bijoya Ray.
 In 1994, Ray published his memoir, My Years with Apu, about his experiences of making The Apu Trilogy.

-He also wrote essays on film, published as the collections: Our Films, Their Films (1976), Bishoy Chalachchitra (1976), and Ekei Bole Shooting (1979).
+He also wrote essays on film, published as the collections Our Films, Their Films (1976), Bishoy Chalachchitra (1976), and Ekei Bole Shooting (1979).
 During the mid-1990s, Ray's film essays and an anthology of short stories were also published in English in the West.
 Our Films, Their Films is an anthology of film criticism by Ray.
 The book contains articles and personal journal excerpts.
-The book is presented in two sections: Ray first discusses Indian film, before turning his attention toward Hollywood, specific filmmakers (Charlie Chaplin and Akira Kurosawa), and movements such as Italian neorealism.
-His book Bishoy Chalachchitra was published in translation in 2006 as Speaking of Films.
+The book is presented in two sections, first discussing Indian film before turning its attention toward Hollywood, specific filmmakers (e.g., Charlie Chaplin and Akira Kurosawa), and movements such as Italian neorealism.
+His book Bishoy Chalachchitra was published in English translation in 2006 as Speaking of Films.
 It contains a compact description of his philosophy of different aspects of the cinemas.